Shikhar-G/Coronavirus-Hotspots/README.md

-# Coursera_Capstone
+# Coursera Capstone Project
-End of course project for the IBM Data Science Professional Certificate
+This is the end of course project for the IBM Data Science Professional Certificate.